modernxmpp/modernxmpp/docs/client/design.md

 ## Names

-When displaying messages received from a remote JID, either within a one-to-one or multi-user chat, clients need to show a human-readable name for that sender.
+When displaying messages received from a remote XMPP address, either within a one-to-one or multi-user chat, clients need to show a human-readable name for that sender.

 There are multiple sources for such a display name, which depend on the context (e.g. whether the conversation is one-to-one or a group chat).